 Rich in fibre and protein, chickpeas are a type of legume that are naturally gluten-free and low in sodium.
 They have a delicious nutty taste and buttery texture, and are a versatile pantry staple for many different recipes.

 Most commonly, chickpeas are blended to make tasty hummus, which can become the hero of any platter, perk up carrots and celery, make a standard sandwich a gourmet delight, or simply be eaten by the spoonful straight out of the jar!
-Check out these Three Hummus Recipes to find a flavour that suits your preference.
-These Chickpea Lettuce Cups make a delicious, fibrous dinner for the whole family, while this Coconut & Turmeric Curry also acts as a hearty family meal.
+Check out this Hummus Recipe or these Chickpea Lettuce Cups make a delicious, fibrous dinner for the whole family, while this Coconut & Turmeric Curry also acts as a hearty family meal.